-The Childhood Cancer Association is dedicated to providing ongoing and practical hands on support for children with cancer and their families.
+The Childhood Cancer Association is dedicated to providing ongoing and practical support for children with cancer and their families.
 All support to member families is provided at no cost, and designed to assist in making the cancer experience easier for the entire family.

 Hospital Visitation Program

 Daily visits to families in the Women's and Children's Hospital are conducted by the Childhood Cancer Association's trained Counsellors usually between 11am-12pm each week day.
 This is an opportunity to discuss any concerns you may have, arrange various services (e.g. counselling, massage therapy, wheelchair loans) or to simply have a chat and distraction whilst you are in hospital.

 How to access hospital visits on the Michael Rice Centre for Haematology and Oncology ward:

 - Should you like a visit please place a tick in the box for the Childhood Cancer Association, on the menu provided to you in the morning.

 - We will then be informed by the ward clerk if you would like a visit.

 - Alternatively if the scheduled time (11am-12pm) doesn't suit your schedule please let us know, or alternatively ask the nursing staff to contact us and an alternative visit can be arranged.

 How to access a hospital visit in the clinic or in other areas of the hospital:

 We understand that there is limited privacy in the clinic area and other areas of the hospital and therefore we only conduct visits to these locations at the request of a family.
 Should you like a visit please let us know, by either telephone or email or by asking the nursing staff to contact us on (08) 8239 2211.